holzschu/python_ios/README.md

 # Python for iOS -- with partial fork() and exec() ability

 This project is a patch of Python-2.7.13, designed to make it compile on iOS.
-Python becomes a framework, and your programs can call python_main(argc, argv) to execute python scripts.
+Python becomes a framework, and your programs call `python_main(argc, argv)` to execute python scripts.

-This was designed to be used in conjunction with [Blinkshell](https://github.com/holzschu/blink), but it can be used independently.
+This framework was designed to be used in conjunction with [Blinkshell](https://github.com/holzschu/blink) or [iVim](https://github.com/holzschu/iVim), but it can be used independently.

 # Compilation: